alexandrutomescu/complete-contigs/README.md

 # complete-contigs
-A assembler of non-switching and complete contigs
+An assembler of non-switching and complete contigs